-The ACT team shall be staffed with a 1.0 FTE substance abuse specialist who shall meet qualified professional credentials and qualifications according to 10A NCAC 27G .0104(19), and have a designation of certified clinical supervisor, licensed clinical addiction specialist, licensed clinical addiction specialist associate, or certified substance abuse counselor.
+The ACT team shall be staffed with a 1.0 FTE substance abuse specialist who shall meet qualified professional credentials and qualifications according to 10A NCAC 27G .0104(19), and have a designation of certified clinical supervisor, licensed clinical addiction specialist, licensed clinical addiction specialist associate, certified substance abuse counselor or certified alcohol and drug counselor.
 No more than two substance abuse specialists may occupy this role.